 Becoming a Loan Counselor

-Where Loan Counselors Work
+Where do Loan Counselors Work?

 Image Credit: Dave Dugdale via Creative Commons Attribution-Share Alike 2.0 Generic